 READ: MELANIN SKIN CARE REVIEW

 I instantly kicked myself for buying the products at Sephora because I could have gotten a discount if I bought them through YTTP.
 However, the prices are average for specialty skincare brands.
 My price for 5 items wasn’t bad they were about $200.
 As far as packing, the actual product is glass and the packing is cardboard which is compostable.
 Now on to the products, I expressed an interest in reducing my dark spots, refining pores, and anti-aging.
 They suggested the following products.

 - Kombucha 11% AHA Power Toner (my favorite)

 - Superclay Purify + Clear Power Mask

 After collecting the necessary products I got to work.
-Anyway I used my Mad Hippie oil cleanser to remove my makeup from the day and began the routine.
+Anyway, I used my Mad Hippie oil cleanser to remove my makeup from the day and began the routine.
 The Super Food Cleanser was nice and refreshing and had a nice lather.
-It wasn’t to harsh or overly foamy like another cleanser I have.
+It wasn’t too harsh or overly foamy like another cleanser I have.

 Overall it’s a 10 out of 10 I would use the products again and would recommend them to anyone.
 The brand doesn’t appear to have any negative backlash and the products are legit.
 Good job Youth To The People.

 if you like the article please like, share, and comment!
 Thank you